Ask 3 Questions

 A regional anaesthetic or “block” is an injection of local anaesthetic to make part of your body numb.
 They are a type anaesthesia and pain relief that can be used with, or sometimes instead of, a general anaesthetic.
 They are used to enhance your recovery by reducing pain and some side effects that can occur with general anaesthesia and other types of pain relief.

 The local anaesthetic is injected very carefully and may be guided by an ultrasound machine or sometimes a nerve stimulator, which you may feel as gentle twitching.
 Blocks are usually performed with you awake or sedated if you prefer.
 If you are having a general anaesthetic they may sometimes be performed after you are asleep.
-The “blocked” area of your body will become warm, heavy
+The “blocked” area of your body will become warm, heavy and numb and may last several hours – so after surgery you’ll be advised how to protect yourself until normal sensation returns.
+You’ll also be reminded to take regular painkillers around this time so you remain comfortable when the numbness wears off.

-Regional and local anaesthetic techniques are generally safe and effective although risks may occasionally include an incomplete block, bruising around the injection site or damage to veins, arteries or nerves.
+Regional and local anaesthetic techniques are generally safe and effective although risks may occasionally include an incomplete block, bruising around the injection site, or damage to veins, arteries or nerves.
 Other serious complications such as seizures or heart problems are rare and your anaesthetic team are trained to deal with these.

-Your anaesthetist will explain everything that is involved in having a regional anaesthetic, including how any benefits and risks relate to you and your operation.
-For more information “Nerve Blocks: An Information Video for
+Your anaesthetist will explain everything that is involved in a regional anaesthetic, including how any benefits and risks relate to you and your operation.

-Patients” can be found at: http://www.ra-uk.org/index.php/patient-info-video/video/nerveblocks-an-information-video-for-patients
+For more information “Nerve Blocks: An Information Video for Patients” can be found at:

-Blood transfusion
+Blood transfusion (1)

 You may have a blood sample taken in pre-op assessment before your operation to see if you are anaemic.
-A second sample of blood is required within five days of the operation and is often taken on admission.
+A second sample of blood is required within 7 days of the operation and is often taken on admission.

 If you have previously been given a card which states that you need to have blood of a specific type, please show it as soon as possible to your doctor, nurse or midwife and ask them to tell the hospital transfusion laboratory.

 Blood transfusion is only needed for a small number of patients during or after surgery.
 Sometimes it is possible to recycle your own blood during the operation.
+A blood transfusion is usually given through a tiny tube directly into a vein, and you will be observed before, during, and after.

 You do have the right to refuse a blood transfusion, but you need to fully understand the consequences of this.
-If you have any concerns you should discuss these with your doctor, nurse or midwife.
+If you have any concerns you should discuss these with your doctor, nurse. or midwife.

 Recovery from anaesthesia

-After the operation, you will be taken back to a mediroom.
+- After the operation, you will be taken back to a mediroom.
 Recovery staff will be with you at all times and will continue to monitor your blood pressure, heart rate and oxygen levels.

-Oxygen will be given through a lightweight clear plastic mask, which covers your mouth and nose.
+- Oxygen will be given through a lightweight clear plastic mask, which covers your mouth and nose.
 Depending on the operation you have had, you may have a urinary catheter.
 This is a soft tube put temporarily into the bladder to drain it.

 Pain relief after your operation